 You can apply for the Korea Foundation postdoctoral fellowship each year – in general, application deadline is in April.

-DR NIKI ALSFORD - Director for the Institute of Korean Studies (IKSU)
+PROFESSOR NIKI ALSFORD - Co-Director for the Institute of Korean Studies (IKSU)

-Dr Niki Alsford is a Professor in Asia Pacific Studies at the School of Humanities, Language and Global Studies at UCLan and is Director of the International Institute of Korean Studies.
+Professor Niki Alsford is a Professor in Asia Pacific Studies at the School of Humanities, Language and Global Studies at UCLan and is Co-Director of the International Institute of Korean Studies.
 He is Co-Editor of the Routledge Research on Korea series.

 He is a Fellow of Royal Asiatic Society and Country of Origin Expert (Taiwan) for the International Refugee Rights Initiative (IRRI)

-DR SOJIN LIM - Deputy Director for the Institute of Korean Studies (IKSU)
+DR SOJIN LIM - Co-Director for the Institute of Korean Studies (IKSU)

 Dr Sojin Lim is Senior Lecturer and Course Leader in both MA North Korean Studies and MA Asia Pacific Studies within the School of Humanities, Language and Global Studies, at the University of Central Lancashire (UCLan).
-She also works as Deputy Director of the International Institute of Korean Studies (IKSU), and Chair of the Northern England Policy Centre for the Asia Pacific (NEPCAP).
+She also works as Deputy Director of the International Institute of Korean Studies (IKSU).
 She is co-Editor of the Routledge Research on Korea series.
 Dr Lim welcomes proposals for doctoral research on inter-Korea development policy, development assistance to North Korea, effective and accountable institution development, global norms and accountability, South-South Cooperation and Triangular Cooperation, or a comparative studies of fragile state development.
 Prior to joining UCLan, Dr Lim worked for aid agencies as senior research fellow with hands-on field experiences.
 She also worked as external lecturer in universities in Korea.
 Dr Lim has conducted various projects with international organisations as well.
 She obtained a BA and a MA from Ewha Womans University, and a PhD from the Institute for Development Policy and Management (IDPM) at the University of Manchester.
 Dr Lim’s research interests lie at development studies, area studies, public policy, and political economy: development experience of South Korea; development assistance to North Korea; transformation of state system; institutional development and public policy in developing countries; global norms and compliance.
 Please view Sojin’s full biography.